 It took a long time for Microsoft to fully dive into the PC hardware game (its successful gambit with the Xbox notwithstanding), but when the software giant behind the Windows OS finally unveiled its Surface devices, it proved beyond any doubt that an old dog can learn some new tricks.
 The cutting-edge Surface 2-in-1 laptop/tablet hybrids quickly earned a top spot among our all-time favorite gadgets, with the Microsoft Surface Pro series today offering what might just be the best Windows 2-in-1 experience out there.
-These have proven popular enough that Microsoft released not one but two new Surface Pro models this year (the Surface Pro 7 and Surface Pro X), with the Pro X giving these Windows 2-in-1s the much-needed update that we’ve been waiting for.
+These have proven popular enough that Microsoft actually released two new Surface Pro models in 2019 (the Surface Pro 7 and Surface Pro X), with the Pro X giving these 2-in-1s some welcome and long-awaited updates.

-The Microsoft Surface 2-in-1 tablets cover a wide range of features and pricing, and with the lineup freshly expanded with two new updates for 2019, it’s not as easy as it once was to zero in on the best model for your needs and budget.
+The Microsoft Surface devices cover a pretty big range of hardware specs, desigbn features, and price brackets, and with the Pro line expanded with two new models last year, it’s not as easy as it was to zero in on the best one for your needs and budget.
 To save you a bit of time and cash, we’ve combed through various online retailers to compile this up-to-date list of the best Microsoft Surface Pro deals as well as a brief buying guide to help you make the right decision.
 If you’re in the market for the best Windows 2-in-1 on the market right now, then your new favorite computer might just be waiting below.

 Today’s Best Microsoft Surface Deals